As a programmer, you often have to debug your own code or code written by a coworker. I don't like debugging, but as you know:

 }

-Evaluating an expression by the debugger is expensive, so you should not have too many expressions in the display value.
-Instead, you can create a private property in your class, and use only this property in the DebuggerDisplay attribute.
+Evaluating expressions in the debugger is expensive, so avoid putting too many in the display value.
+Instead, consolidate them into a single private property and reference only that property in the DebuggerDisplay attribute.

 C#